.comment-link {margin-left:.6em;}

 Arabic bread, to serve, (such as Khoubz Araby or Tamis)

 Heat an oven safe skillet (not cast iron, unless it is enamel coated) over medium-high heat, then add the olive oil, and immediately follow with the onions, cooking until they start to soften.
 Add the peppers and cook until the onions brown and the peppers are soft.
 Add the garlic, cumin and paprika and stir for about a 30 seconds.
-Stir in the tomato paste and mix well to dissolve into the base of vegetables and aromatics, cooking another minute or so.
+Stir in the tomato paste (rinse out the can with a little water to use the whole can of paste)and mix well to dissolve into the base of vegetables and aromatics, cooking another minute or so.

-Add the canned tomatoes with their juices, stir and bring to a simmer.
+Add the canned tomatoes with their juices (and a little water in the can to get all the juices), stir and bring to a simmer.
 Add salt and pepper and mix into the sauce.
 Reduce the heat to maintain a gentle simmer, and cook for about 5 minutes to concentrate and blend the flavors.

 Make six wells in the tomato pepper base with a large spoon and gently pour the eggs, one at a time, into each well.
 Gently spoon some of the sauce over the eggs to contain them and maintain their shape.
 Sprinkle each egg with salt and pepper, as you like.